dl769/random-Programs/wordCounter/ReadMe.txt

 Run it from cmd window using switches (-i -o).
 Eg .\wordCounter.exe -i inputFile.txt -o outputFile.txt.

 Until after you see "Finished", do not close the program, let him work.
-After then, you can see the result in output text file.
+After then, you can see the result in the output text file.

 Input file should be in the same direcory as the program.
 Output will be created there.